ionarevamp/clitemp/README.txt

 - a file containing said key named 'WeatherAPI.key' in same directory as the built binary when running it directly,
 - and a file named 'zipcode.txt' containing your zip code in the same directory

+Additionally, the key and zip code can be overwritten with the -k and -z options, respectively

 The easiest way to install it is to: run `git clone https://www.github.com/ionarevamp/clitemp && cd clitemp` (Requires git) run `cargo install --path .` (Requires a rust install) , and